dtaht/blog-cerowrt/content/post/real_results.md

 "genuine" fq_codel'd airtime fair AP, against the behavior of multiple genuine WiFi clients, to see what happened.

-My broken box is still borken!
-I pulled the odroid C2 out of where it was, and made it the test driver, instead of the laptop.
+My broken box is still borke, so I pulled the odroid C2 out, and made it the test driver, instead of the laptop.
 I've proven to myself that I [get results out of it](/posts/odroid) that are good to at least 200mbit, and that's all we need to test here.
 It is running linux 3.14, which is a data point all in itself.
-Whenever I get the other box repaired, we can go head to head with linux 4.4.
+Whenever I get the other box repaired, we can go head to head with linux 4.4 again.

 [Topology before](/post/mcs_rates/), where I was essentially testing the TCP path in the AP: